ahs-cs-61a/lab02/README.md

 reminders:

-- make sure your Github lab repository is public to be able to import into Replit
 - to install pytest: ```python3 -m pip install pytest```
 - to import files and packages: ```python3 -m pip install -e .```
 - to run main.py: ```python3 main.py```